genevaers/Community/README.md

 Anyone can contribute to the GenevaERS project - learn more at [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Governance
 GenevaERS is a project hosted by the [Open Mainframe Project](https://openmainframeproject.org).
 This project has established it's own processes for managing day-to-day processes in the project at [GOVERNANCE.md](GOVERNANCE.md).
+Learn more at the GenevaERS [Charter](https://github.com/openmainframeproject/foundation/blob/main/project_charters/genevaers_charter.pdf)

 ## Reporting Issues